pxp9/lazy_doc/lazy_doc/lazy_doc/provider/get_docs_from_response.md

+Returns the documents extracted from the response using the specified callback module.

 ## Parameters

-- callback_module - a module that contains the method to retrieve documents from a response.
+- callback_module - the module responsible for handling the response and extracting the documents.
-- response - the data response from which to extract documents.
+- response - the data response from which documents need to be extracted.

 ## Description
-Calls the get_docs_from_response method from the specified callback module with the provided response.
+ Calls the method get_docs_from_response in the provided callback module to process the response.

-## Returns
-The documents extracted from the response by the callback module.